 - an overall International English Language Testing System (IELTS) score of at least 6.5 (all sub-scores should be at 6.0 or above); or

 - at least 90 in the Test of English as a Foreign Language (TOEFL) for the Internet-based test (with a writing score of 23 or above), or at least 575 or above in the paper-based test (with a score of 4 out of 6 in the Test of Written English).

 Comparable scores obtained from other internationally recognised public examinations may be considered.

 All English language test scores are considered valid for five years after the date of the test.

 Individual cases will be considered on their own merits.
 Applicants may be required to attend interviews and/or tests to demonstrate that they possess the required level of language proficiency for carrying out research in their area of enquiry.

-We offer scholarships exclusively to outstanding students with excellent academic merit, teaching assistantships to qualified candidates and partial tuition waivers to eligible students.
+We offer scholarships exclusively to outstanding students with excellent academic merit and teaching assistantships to qualified candidates.

 Additional Documents Required